sveinung/writings/page_objects.md

 We have one potential little problem here.
 Each test that makes assertions about saving books will have intimate knowledge about the AddBookView.
 That is, that the view has an instance of a Book.
 If there's only a few tests, who cares (!), but if there are many we should probably clean it up.
 In this case we could inject the view itself instead of the jQuery object.

+Notice that in order to avoid unnecessary state in the page object the `save` function returns an object with the XHR assertion function with the `saveCallback` bound in a closure.

 ```diff
  var AddBookViewPageObject = function($addBookView) {
      this.$view = $addBookView;